Helping Square merchants manage and reach their goals with relevant app recommendations.

 This tool also gives insights based on the social media's metrics, such as likes, views, and more.

-An addition to the standard Square dashboard that uses machine learning and business data to recommend a personalized set of Square apps that are integrated.
+An addition to the standard Square dashboard that uses machine learning and business data to recommend a personalized set of integrated Square apps.

 Recommendations are based on apps used by similar businesses.
 Square merchants can set their own goals and are recommended tools they can use to achieve them.